-Arsenal defender William Saliba admitted Liverpool deserved a penalty after Martin Odergaard's handball in the 1-1 draw in the 18th round of the Premier League on December 23.
+Arsenal defender William Saliba admitted Liverpool deserved a penalty after Martin Odergaard handled the ball in the 1-1 draw in round 18 of the Premier League on December 23.

-In the 18th minute, when Arsenal were leading 1-0, Mohamed Salah pushed the ball away from Trent Alexander-Arnold's free kick.
-Odegaard rushed out to block, slipped and clearly pulled the ball away inside Arsenal's penalty area.
-Referee Chris Kavanagh did not call a penalty and let play continue.
+In the 18th minute, when Arsenal were leading 1-0, Mohamed Salah pushed the ball from Trent Alexander-Arnold's free kick.
+Odegaard rushed out to block, slipped and clearly pulled the ball with his hand inside the Arsenal penalty area.
+Referee Chris Kavanagh did not call a penalty and let the match continue.
 VAR referee David Coote also agreed with the on-field decision and did not intervene.

 Asked if he thought it was a penalty for Liverpool, Saliba laughed and replied: "Of course, it was a penalty.
 But I'm not the referee.
 We have to accept the decision."